Digitization skills Certificate Program

 - Contact the Library Programs Coordinator, Krista Goguen- Shatford Library, Room LL303,

-Students should take the prerequisite course (BIT 25) in the Summer Session.
+Students should take or challenge the prerequisite course (BIT 25) in the Summer Session.